 Model routing

-The agent runtime is built on the Anthropic and OpenAI APIs depending on the strengths needed; for cost-sensitive paths the studio routes to Gemini via Vertex AI.
+The agent runtime is built on the Anthropic and OpenAI APIs depending on the strengths needed; for cost-sensitive paths we route to Gemini via Vertex AI.
 A short classification call goes to Claude Haiku or Gemini Flash; a long-form coaching response goes to Sonnet or GPT-4-class only when the quality difference justifies the cost.

 Where the agent runs